robinsmj2015/ICTTradingBuddy/README.md

 RUN pip install -r requirements.txt
 CMD ["streamlit", "run", "StreamlitApp.py"]

+📚 References & Attribution
+This project incorporates concepts inspired by Michael J. Huddleston, also known as The Inner Circle Trader (ICT).
+For official educational material, please visit:
+🔗 TheInnerCircleTrader.com

+This project is not affiliated with or endorsed by ICT or Michael J. Huddleston.

 ---

 📌 Built and maintained by Michael J Robinson as part of an advanced trading system engineering project.